vpj/Awesome-pytorch-list/README.md

 68. [Deep Learning with PyTorch: Zero to GANs](https://jovian.ml/aakashns/collections/deep-learning-with-pytorch): Interactive and coding-focused tutorial series on introduction to Deep Learning with PyTorch ([video](https://www.youtube.com/watch?v=GIsg-ZUy0MY)).
 69. [Deep Learning with PyTorch](https://www.manning.com/books/deep-learning-with-pytorch): Deep Learning with PyTorch teaches you how to implement deep learning algorithms with Python and PyTorch, the book includes a case study: building an algorithm capable of detecting malignant lung tumors using CT scans.
 70. [Serverless Machine Learning in Action with PyTorch and AWS](https://www.manning.com/books/serverless-machine-learning-in-action): Serverless Machine Learning in Action is a guide to bringing your experimental PyTorch machine learning code to production using serverless capabilities from major cloud providers like AWS, Azure, or GCP.
+71. [Implementations of popular architectures with side-by-side notes](https://lab-ml.com/labml_nn/index.html): This is a collection of annotated implementations of some popular neural network models in PyTorch such as [transformers](https://lab-ml.com/labml_nn/transformers/), [capsule networks](https://lab-ml.com/labml_nn/capsule_networks/), [cycle-gan](https://lab-ml.com/labml_nn/gan/cycle_gan.html), [etc](https://lab-ml.com/labml_nn/lstm/).
+This is the github [repo](https://github.com/lab-ml/nn) of the source code.

 ## Paper implementations